figure-io/polymer-timeseries/README.md

 #### el.height

 Chart canvas height.
-If not explicitly set, default to the height of the parent node.
+If not explicitly set, defaults to the height of the parent node.

 ``` javascript
 el.height = 400; // px